bahrus/templ-mount/README.md

 ## Retrieving template tags

-If, in the same Shadow DOM realm where the templ-mount instance resides, a template tag with attribute "href" is encountered, templ-mount will retrieve the html from the url, and populate the inert template.
+If, in the same Shadow DOM realm where the templ-mount instance resides, a template tag with attributes "import" and "href" is encountered, templ-mount will retrieve the html from the url, and populate the inert template.

 ```html
 <template import href=//link.springer.com/article/10.1007/s00300-003-0563-3 as=penguins-poop></template>